thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Component_Lifecycle.desc.md

 This method is invoked when a component is receiving new props.
 Useful if you need to set the state on a component based on some transition in the properties, as this method has access to both the new properties and the old ones.

+- `componentWillReceiveProps()` will be skipped if none of your props have changed.

 ### shouldComponentUpdate

+...

 ### componentWillUpdate

+...

 ### render

+...

 ### componentDidUpdate

+...

 <hr />